Three men walk into a bar

 Bitcoin Bob says, “This bar accepts Bitcoin!
 Drinks are on me!”

 What Bitcoin Bob doesn’t know is the bar’s owner, Slimy Sam, has a side business of selling illegal drugs.
-Slimy Sam uses the same wallet for both businesses.
+Slimy Sam uses the same address to accept payments for both businesses.

 Bitcoin Bob has a pleasant evening with friends.
 He tells them all about the crypto revolution and shows them how it works by paying the tab with BTC.

-A few weeks pass by, and Bitcoin Bob is sitting comfortably at home, when all of the sudden his door is kicked in by the police, who have a warrant to turn his house upside down and take him in for questioning.
+A few weeks pass by, and Bitcoin Bob is sitting comfortably at home, when out of nowhere his door is kicked in by the police, who have a warrant to turn his house upside down and take him in for questioning.

 Bitcoin Bob says “what’s the problem?”
 The police – “we’re looking at your connection to Slimy Sam.”